superinsight/superinsight-app-doc/docs/guide/terms-of-use.md

 **2.3 Modification.** Company reserves the right, at any time, to modify, suspend, or discontinue the App (in whole or in part) with or without notice to you.
 You agree that Company will not be liable to you or to any third party for any modification, suspension, or discontinuation of the Site or any part thereof.

-**2.4 No Support or Maintenance.** You acknowledge and agree that Company will have no obligation to provide you with any support or maintenance in connection with the App.
+**2.4 Support or Maintenance.** Company shall maintain the App in good working order and shall promptly correct any material defects that materially impact the delivery or accuracy of reports.

 **2.5 Ownership.** Excluding any User Content that you may provide (defined below), you acknowledge that all the intellectual property rights, including copyrights, patents, trade marks, and trade secrets, in the Site and its content are owned by Company or Company’s suppliers.
 Neither these Terms (nor your access to the App) transfers to you or any third party any rights, title or interest in or to such intellectual property rights, except for the limited access rights expressly set forth in Section 2.1.
 Company and its suppliers reserve all rights not granted in these Terms.
 There are no implied licenses granted under these Terms.